 The process for making decisions on the pay of 'unattached' directly or centrally employed LA teachers (i.e. those not appointed/paid by the school governing body) at the school is as follows:

-The pay decision will be taken by the co-head teachers and will be ratified by the CHB Management Committee.
+The pay decision will be taken by the individual service manager and will be ratified by the overall head of service.

 2. PAY REVIEWS